Study life. It’s in your DNA.

 Biology admission requirements

-- Apply to Life Sciences and select Biology as your major in first year.
+Apply to Life Sciences and select Biology as your major.

 Careers in biology

 Graduates with a Biology degree often work in health care, microbiology and genetics for agricultural companies, hospitals and health science centres, medical research centres, labs, pharmaceutical companies, energy companies, and in education as teachers, lecturers, researchers, and more.